 Association rates are required to be reasonable, adequate, not unfairly discriminatory, and non-confiscatory as to any class of insurer.
 TWIA's rates must consider past and projected Association losses, operating expenses, and sound actuarial principles.
 TWIA is required to make an annual rate filing with the Texas Department of Insurance (TDI) on or before August 15 of each year.
 The amount of the rate filing is set by the TWIA Board of Directors who consider the Association's current indicated rate needs and feedback from key stakeholders.
-Rate filings are subject to review and approval by the Commissioner of Insurance.
-A rate filing above this amount is subject to approval by the Commissioner of Insurance.
+Recent legislative changes require the Board to vote by a two-thirds majority to submit a rate increase for an annual or non-annual filing.
+All rate increase filings are subject to review and approval by the Commissioner of Insurance.